 Frankly spoken, the KAHAKARI approach is not perfect but we aim to better it with time.
 We consider ourselves being on a learning journey.

 The brand name KAHAKARI reflects the essence of our approach - blossoming by continuous improvement.
-KAHAKARI derives from the German word ANFANG (beginning, start) + the founder's first name KUSUM.
+KAHAKARI derives from the German word ANFANG (beginning) + the founder's first name KUSUM.

 ANFANG (beginning) refers to the activity of rethinking which we consider as an crucial factor in improving and creating value.
-Rethinking induces the beginning of something new or different.
+Rethinking induces the beginning of something different or new.

 KUSUM is of Indian origin meaning flower/blossom.